adambard/learnxinyminutes-docs/haxe.html.markdown

            As mentioned before, Haxe is a statically typed language.
 All in all, static typing is a wonderful thing.
-It enables autocompletions, and can be used to check the correctness of a program in very thorough ways.
+It enables precise autocompletions, and can be used to thoroughly check the correctness of a program.
 Plus, the Haxe compiler is super fast.
-           You probably won't be waiting on it very much.

-           *HOWEVER*, there are times when you just wish the compiler would let something slide, and not throw a type error in a limited case.
+           *HOWEVER*, there are times when you just wish the compiler would let something slide, and not throw a type error in a given case.

            To do this, Haxe has two separate keywords.
 The first is the "Dynamic" type: